-The Company's and the Bank's Board of Directors are composed of non-management members except the Chief Executive Officer.
 The Chairman of the Board is occupied by a non-management member and typically rotates every two years.
 The Board believes that the principal role of the President and Chief Executive Officer is to manage the business of the company in a safe, sound, and profitable manner.
 The role of the Board, including its Chairman, is to provide independent oversight of the President and Chief Executive Officer, to oversee the business and affairs of the organization for the benefit of its shareholders, to adopt or approve major policies and procedures, to oversee financial reporting and compliance, and to balance the interests of the Company's constituencies including shareholders, customers, employees, and communities.
 Executive sessions of the Board are held periodically with the absence of the Chief Executive Officer.